 The institutions/consortia shall use best endeavours to ensure that all of its users are appropriately notified of the importance of respecting the intellectual property rights in the Content.

-The institutions/consortia shall be responsible for ensuring that adequate security is in place in order that only such users can gain access to CHO.
+The institutions/consortia shall be responsible for ensuring that adequate security is in place in order that only such users can gain access to CCO.

-Individuals with a valid access qualify as Authorised Users following registration and specification of username and password.
+Individuals with a valid electronic subscription to the relevant Collection(s) qualify as Authorised Users following registration and specification of username and password.

 Members of selected societies may obtain individual access via their society membership.
-Access to full CHO content for society members is controlled by a referrer URL, whereby members authenticate on the society's web site and are given access via a link on that site to CHO.
-For questions about this type of authentication, please contact email@example.com (North America & Mexico) or firstname.lastname@example.org (Outside North America).
+Access to full CCO content for society members is controlled by a referrer URL, whereby members authenticate on the society's web site and are given access via a link on that site to CCO.
+For questions about this type of authentication, please contact firstname.lastname@example.org (North America & Mexico) or email@example.com (Outside North America).

 Terms and Conditions of Use

-Users acknowledge that all rights relating to CHO are the sole and exclusive property of Cambridge University Press and that this Agreement does not convey any right, title or interest therein except the right to use CHO in accordance with the terms and conditions of this Agreement.
+Users acknowledge that all rights relating to CCO are the sole and exclusive property of Cambridge University Press and that this Agreement does not convey any right, title or interest therein except the right to use CCO in accordance with the terms and conditions of this Agreement.

 Users undertake to ensure that the intellectual property rights of the copyright holder and the software owners and the moral rights of the authors of the Content are not infringed.

 Users may access, search and view individual chapters for personal use only.
-Print, copy and download permissions may vary depending on the sensitivity and rights available for the content.
-Unless otherwise stated below, users may make copies, printed or otherwise, of one chapter or up to 5% of the pages from each CHO title, whichever is the greater.
+Print, copy and download permissions may vary from collection to collection depending on the sensitivity and rights available for the content.
+Unless otherwise stated below, users may make copies, printed or otherwise, of one chapter or up to 5% of the pages from each CCO title, whichever is the greater.

 Hypertext links to other Web locations are for the convenience of users and do not constitute any endorsement or authorisation by Cambridge University Press.